helm/helm/docs/charts_tips_and_tricks.md

 if using `helm install --replace` on a release that has already been deleted, but has kept resources.

+To explicitly opt in to resource deletion, for example when overriding a chart's default annotations, set the resource policy annotation value to `delete`.

 ## Using "Partials" and Template Includes

 Sometimes you want to create some reusable parts in your chart, whether